Restricted Driver’s License Due To DUI In Marin County

 Can I Get A Restricted Driver’s License In Marin County After A DUI Charge?

-A DUI charge means that you’ve been arrested for a DUI and the District Attorney’s Office in Marin County has charged you with a drunk driving offense.
+A DUI charge means that you have been arrested for a DUI and the District Attorney’s Office in Marin County has charged you with a drunk driving offense.
 Just being charged is not going to suspend your license right away, as long as you or an attorney that you hire requests an administrative per se hearing, which is also called the DMV hearing, within 10 days of arrest.
 You’ll be able to drive with full driving privileges while awaiting that hearing.

 What will typically happen with the DMV hearing is that we keep you driving for a number of months after your arrest.
 If later suspended, you would have to do certain things in order to get a restricted license, such as…

 - Have a SR-22 insurance, which is additional high-risk insurance, and

 - Get an ignition interlock device. (unless you want to just have a work related license)